tayyabsaleem7756/ignicube/README.md

 ### fixtures/credentials.json

-Here is the place to define your primary, seconday, etc. users list for your tests.
+Here is the place to define your user's list, etc. users list for your tests.

 By default, you can see